 Move your leather away from sunlight

-A decent number of people makes the same mistake by exposing their bonded leather furniture and products to direct sunlight.
-This causes the leather to fade out over time.
-The most obvious solution would be to reposition the furniture (or move your leather products).
-In case your furniture’s position does not allow repositioning, you can simply cover it up.
+A decent number of people makes the same mistake by exposing their bonded leather bags and other products to direct sunlight.
+This causes the leather to fade out and start cracking over time.
+If we are talking about leather furniture, the most obvious solution would be to reposition it away from direct sunlight.
+However, it might get a little more complicated when it comes to handbags.

-This can be done either by vacuuming the sofa or cleaning it with a damp piece of cloth every two or three weeks.
-Have in mind that when you vacuum your furniture, you have to use a soft brush attachment to avoid scratching the leather.
+This can be done either by cleaning your product, be it sofa or handbag, with a damp piece of cloth every two or three weeks.
+If we are talking about a sofa, you could also consider vacuuming it.
+However, have in mind that when you vacuum your furniture, you have to use a soft brush attachment to avoid scratching the leather.
 Vacuum cleaner usually come with all sorts of different attachments.
 You can easily vacuum seams and hard-to-reach places if you use upholstery and crevice attachment tools.
-Similarly, you can use a very soft cloth to remove the accumulated dust and dirt.
-You can apply these methods to other leather products as well.

 Use leather conditioners